Zonammas/Meripotens/README.md

 ### The system’s fundamental stances are these:

-“I know that order gives you satisfaction when it becomes good enough.
-But you must also demonstrate the will to embrace enough chaos to challenge me.
-Otherwise, you will remain nothing more than a speck of dust before me.
-There are more specks of dust than can be counted.
-The system has no need for specks; it requires a uniqueness capable of shaking the order that contains it.
-For if nothing can rise beyond the order that produced it, then even God would be no different from a speck of dust.”
+“I know that order brings people satisfaction when it becomes good enough.
+But they must also demonstrate the will to embrace chaos enough to challenge the system.
+Otherwise, they will never amount to more than a speck of dust.
+There are countless specks of dust.
+The system needs nothing more than what it already has; it needs a uniqueness capable of shaking the order that surrounds it.
+Because if nothing can transcend the order that created it, then even God would be no different from a speck of dust.”

 **“The most important revolution may be this: amid all this Order and Chaos, bringing a smile to a child’s face is the true Revolution of Meripotens — Earned Potential — in the real world.
 Not merely an idea, but potential made real through human will.”**